 This is why raw feeding has so many myths surrounding it and so much controversy.
 Do your own research and I’m sure you’ll find out the truth because the truth always has a way of coming out!

-Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or seek the advice of a veterinary naturopath, holistic veterinarian or a qualified natural pet health care consultant.
+Note: Before switching your pet to a raw meat and bone diet, especially if if your pet is not in good health or is a senior animal, please set up a consultation with me or consider my audio program DOGgone Wellness so you can learn on the go through a mobile app.

 Reference: Raw Fed